p4-mapreduce

 FAQ

-Q: I can start my Master/Worker with commands correctly, but when I run the tests, my code seems to not doing anything.
+Q: I can start my Manager/Worker with commands correctly, but when I run the tests, my code seems to not be doing anything.

-A: Make sure you start up your Master/Worker instances in the constructor.
+A: Make sure you start up your Manager/Worker instances in the constructor.

 Q: What is StopIteration